Honors Physics

 8.5" x 11" spiral notebook

 You can expect to hear from me with the first 3 weeks of school via email.
-If you have a question of comment please email or call me at school.
+If you have a question or comment please email or call me at school.
 I check my phone messages every business day.
 You can expect a return call during the next business day -if I'm not absent the day your message is left.)
 I will respond to your email within 2 business days of receiving it.
 Even if I can't expound in my response, I will acknowledge your email.
 If you do not receive a response email, call me.
 No response usually means that your message has been quarantined by the county's spam filter.
 (It is very aggressive.)
 If your student has a question about an assignment or grade, please encourage him or her to talk with me.
 I'll listen.

 Grades will be based on performance on tests, quizzes, activities and labs.
 Each assessment will be worth a certain amount of points.
 Typically:

-• Tests are worth 100 to 150 points
+• Tests are worth 75 to 150 points

 • Activities/Lab are worth 10 to 80 points

 Homework grades are gone.
-They have been replaced with class preparation grades.
+They have been replaced with "class preparation" grades.
 A class preparation grade indicates a student’s readiness to learn.
 This is demonstrated by having the homework or any other out-of-class assignments completed upon entering the classroom.
 Homework credit is given for attempting the assignment.
 What and “attempt” looks like is described to the students in every unit.
 Out-of-class assignments are assigned as a way of reviewing the day’s concepts or skills while getting mentally ready for the days class.
 The preparation grades cannot be turned in late or “made up.”
 This is because we go over the assignments in class and post answers on line to most problems.
 If it was turned in late then that would show that student was not prepared for class.
 If a student missed a class due to illness, doctor’s appointment or family business, then he or she is not responsible for the grade or the homework assigned when he or she was absent.
 But if he or she returns with the completed homework that was assigned in his or her absence, then I will give them credit if they take the initiative to show it to me at the beginning of class.

 After taking a test, a student may take another test on the same topic.
 I will record the higher of the two grades.
 But, the right to take the mastery test has to be earned.
 This is demonstrated two ways.

 This mastery assignment is checked for effort and completion and not absolute correctness.
 What “effort” looks like is discussed during every unit.
-Some notes, homework solutions, short videos highlighting the notes and/or problem solutions, and pretests are provided as online resources.
+Some notes, homework solutions, short videos highlighting the notes and/or problem solutions, and pretests are provided as on line resources.
 Students are to complete the mastery assignment on time.
 (This may mean seeing me during 8th period or before school starts for help.)
 The only way a due date extension is given, is if a parent or guardian writes a note explaining that the student was sick or was not able to work for other reasons.
 Late work, without a parent or guardian’s note, forfeits the right to take a mastery test.

 The class will follow the school's grading scale.
 All nine weeks' grades reported on the report card will be rounded to the nearest one's place; e.g. 89.532 becomes a 90 on the report card.
 However, the raw score will be used for semester averages.
 Semester averages will be rounded to the nearest one's place -like the nine weeks grades.